danielanywhere/Html/README.md

 This library is intended to be used on any target system, avoiding any kind of Windows dependencies whatsoever.

+You can read how-to articles in the growing library at **Docs/Usage/HowTo**.
+If you don't find what you need right away, either check back soon or create an Issue about the subject and I will make sure it gets explained.

 To see working examples of various uses of this library, see the **Source/HtmlTests** folder, where I add various tests and use-cases to a stand-alone application before publishing each version.